FuDesign2008/vim-regexper/README.md

-#vim-qfsigns
+#vim-regexper
 This Vim plugin is inspired at [regexper](http://regexper.com/).

 ##Installation
-This sample setting is request version that I maked herokuapp.
+This sample setting is heroku application request version.
 You should install this plugin and set open browser.

-Plugin is installed.
+Install this plugin.
 ```vim
 NeoBundle 'KazuakiM/vim-regexper'
 ```